ibm-cloud-docs/power-iaas/set-full-linux.md

 Power Systems Virtual Server provides three versions of stock images for each operating system (OS).
 You can also use the full Linux&reg; subscription feature to get OS interim fixes and updates for Power servers that are hosted on the IBM satellite server within the IBM Cloud environment.
 Extra charges apply if you use the activation keys in the IBM Cloud Satellite to receive the interim fixes.

+Full Linux subscription is supported on the following OS versions:

+SLES:

+   - SLES 15 SP2 (SAP only)

+   - SLES 15 SP3 (General and SAP)

+   - SLES 15 SP4 (General and SAP - when available)

+   - And newer versions

+RHEL:

+   - RHEL 8.4 (General and SAP)

+   - RHEL 8.6 (General and SAP - when available)

+   - And newer versions

 ## Setting up full Linux&reg; subscription
 {: #set-full-Linux}